Table of Contents

 Build Momentum On Social Media

-Social media is a powerful tool when it comes to finding buyers for your clothes.
+Social media is a powerful tool when it comes selling second-hand clothes.
 Create a launch day countdown on Instagram to get your followers excited about your next move.
 Make use of your Stories to drop hints and build momentum in the days leading up to the launch.
 It’ll give you great content for your social channels, and make sure you have a captive audience when you finally hit the launch button.

 Write Accurate Descriptions